 Supporting documents to enclose with your demand letter might include:

-See our collection of sample demand letters to get a sense of what this kind of correspondence looks like, what to include, and what to ask for.
+If the facts of your case are straightforward and your injuries are fairly minor, you can probably handle settlement through a demand letter on your own.
+See our collection of sample demand letters to get a sense of what yours might look like, what to include, and how much to demand in settlement.
 And learn more about what happens after you send your demand letter.

-This article is an excerpt from the book How to Win Your Personal Injury Claim, by Attorney Joseph Matthews (Nolo).
+This article is an adaptation of an excerpt from the book How to Win Your Personal Injury Claim, by attorney Joseph Matthews (Nolo).